-According to the Centers for Disease Control and Prevention's National Vital Statistics System, the 2018 maternal mortality rate was 17.4 maternal deaths per 100,000 live births and increases with age; women aged 40 and older die at a rate of 81.9 per 100,000 births.1 Women of this age group are 7.7 times more likely to die compared with women under age 25.
-Additionally, the maternal death rate for African American women was more than double that of white women, and three times the rate for Hispanic women.
+According to the Centers for Disease Control and Prevention's (CDC) National Vital Statistics System, the 2018 maternal mortality rate was 17.4 maternal deaths per 100,000 live births and increases with age; women ages 40 and older die at a rate of 81.9 per 100,000 births.1 Women belonging to this age group are 7.7 times more likely to die compared with women under the age of 25.
+Additionally, the maternal death rate for African American women was more than double that of White women and three times the rate for Hispanic women.

-Compared with other countries in the World Health Organization's latest maternal mortality ranking, the United States ranked 55th, just behind Russia (17 per 100,000) and just ahead of Ukraine (19 per 100,000).1 Access to high quality of care for women of reproductive age before and between pregnancies-including pregnancy planning, contraception, and preconception care-can reduce the risk of pregnancy-related complications, including maternal and infant mortality.
+Compared with other countries in the World Health Organization's latest maternal mortality ranking, the United States (U.S.) ranked 55th, just behind Russia (17 per 100,000) and just ahead of Ukraine (19 per 100,000).1 Access to high quality care for women of reproductive age before and between pregnancies-including pregnancy planning, contraception, and preconception care-can reduce the risk of pregnancy-related complications, including maternal and infant mortality.

-The National Quality Forum's (NQF) portfolio of measures for Perinatal and Women's Health includes measures for reproductive health; pregnancy, labor and delivery; high-risk pregnancy; newborn, premature, or low birthweight newborns; and postpartum patients.
-Some measures for other aspects women's health are reviewed by other Committees, e.g., a perinatal vaccination measure is in the Prevention and Population Health Standing Committee portfolio.
+The National Quality Forum's (NQF) portfolio of measures for Perinatal and Women's Health includes measures for reproductive health; pregnancy, labor, and delivery; high-risk pregnancy; newborn, premature, or low-birth-weight newborns; and postpartum patients.
+Measures related to other aspects of women's health are reviewed by other Committees (e.g., a perinatal vaccination measure is in the Prevention and Population Health Standing Committee's portfolio).

-For this project, the Standing Committee evaluated one newly submitted measure against NQF's standard evaluation criteria.
-The Committee recommended the measure for endorsement.
+For this project, the Perinatal and Women's Health Standing Committee evaluated one newly submitted measure against NQF's standard evaluation criteria.
+The Consensus Standards Approval Committee (CSAC) upheld the Committee's recommendation of the measure for endorsement.
 The measure is:

-• NQF 3543 Patient-Centered Contraceptive Counseling (PCCC)
+• NQF #3543 Patient-Centered Contraceptive Counseling (PCCC)